-Mesh - the numeric term used to describe the number of openings per linear inch in a screen used to sort particles; a measurement of abrasive grains.
+Mesh - the numeric term used to describe the number of openings per linear unit in a screen used to sort particles; a measurement of abrasive grains.
 Low mesh numbers are coarser and high mesh numbers are finer.
 See Also: Grit.

 Micron - one millionth of a meter or one thousandth of a millimeter.
 Sometimes used to measure abrasive particles.
 The higher the micron number, the coarser the abrasive and the lower the micron number the finer the abrasive.

 Nagura - the Japanese word for any stone which is applied to any other sharpening stone for the purpose of creating an abrasive slurry or for cleaning the surface of that sharpening stone